jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 Second model will oversample the *minority* data class of high-risk loans to match the *majority* class of low-risk using SMOTE algorithm.

-Bring the **imblearn** feature-suite to use these resampling algos.
+Bring the **imblearn** feature-suite to use the SMOTE resampling algo.
 Fit resample the training data with SMOTE.
 Keep a seed value of 1.
 <pre><code>from imblearn.over_sampling import SMOTE
 X_resampled_sm, y_resampled_sm = SMOTE(random_state = 1, sampling_strategy = 1.0).fit_resample(X_train, y_train)
 </code></pre>